hakusaro/shinda-sekai-sensen/README.md

 # Shinda Sekai Sensen

-Shinda Sekai Sensen is a project designed to remove the chrome from Minecraft player administration.
+Shinda Sekai Sensen (literally.
+Afterlife War Front) is a project designed to remove the chrome from Minecraft player administration.

 ## The Problem